oracle-livelabs/security/data-safe/register-autonomous-database/register-autonomous-database.md

     ![Target database information page](images/target-database-details-page.png "Target database information page")

-## Task 3: Access Oracle Data Safe and view your list of registered target databases
+## Task 3: View your list of registered target databases

-1. In the breadcrumb at the top of the page, click **Target databases**.
+1. In the breadcrumb at the top of the page, select **Target databases**.

-2. Under **List scope**, make sure your compartment is selected.
+2. If needed, select your compartment.
 Your registered target database is listed on the right.

     - A target database with an **Active** status means that it is currently registered with Oracle Data Safe.
     - A target database with a **Deleted** status means that it is no longer registered with Oracle Data Safe.
 The listing is removed 45 days after the target database is deregistered.